cirruslabs/cirrus-ci-docs/docs/guide/tips-and-tricks.md

 ## Custom Clone Command

-By default, Cirrus CI uses a [Git client implemented purely in Go](https://github.com/go-git/go-git) to perform a clone of a single branch with full Git history.
+By default, Cirrus CI uses a [Git client implemented purely in Go](https://github.com/go-git/go-git) to perform a clone of a single branch with full Git history and no tags.
 It is possible to control clone depth via `CIRRUS_CLONE_DEPTH` [environment variable](writing-tasks.md#behavioral-environment-variables).

 Customizing clone behavior is a simple as overriding `clone_script`.
 For example, here an override to use a pre-installed Git client (if your build environment has it) to do a shallow clone of a single branch: